base/base/docs/specs/protocol/rollup-node-p2p.md

   matching the `ExecutionPayload` SSZ definition of the L1 Merge, L2 Bedrock and L2 Regolith, L2 Canyon versions.
 - `1`: SSZ-encoded `ExecutionPayloadEnvelope` with Snappy framing compression, matching the `ExecutionPayloadEnvelope` SSZ definition of the L2 Ecotone version.
+- `2`: SSZ-encoded `ExecutionPayload` with Snappy framing compression, matching the `ExecutionPayload` SSZ definition of the L2 Isthmus version.

 The request is by block-number, enabling parallel fetching of a chain across many peers.